asaarinen/geojson-qt/README.md

 ```

 Please note that when using `eachPoint` and `eachLine`, they browse through all points and line segments regardless of their geometry type.
 Each coordinate pair found in the GeoJSON features will be browsed through with `eachPoint`, and each line segment in any `LineString`, `MultiLineString`, `Polygon`, or `MultiPolygon` will be browsed through when using `eachLine`.
 This also means that each feature may be reported multiple times to this callback.

+Please note also that each feature is included in the quadtree by their bounding box.
+These methods return all points and line segments in features whose bounding box overlaps the queried area.
+Therefore there may well be points and lines returned that are actually outside of that area.

 ### Serializing and deserializing